 Key to changes:

 Abedefghijklmnop Existing text (Operative District Plan) to be deleted

-Abedefghijklmnop
+Abcdefghijklmnop

-Abcdefghijklmnop Proposed new text
+Abcdefghijklmnop Post submissions new text

+Abcdefghijklmnop

+Abcdefghijklmnop Post hearing amended text

 Abcdefghijklmnop

 The information in the box shown on the right explains where changes to the text have originated either from Plan Change 28 or from existing rules in the Operative Plan.
 These boxes are for information purposes only - they do not form part of the proposed change and will not be part of the District Plan when the plan change is finalised.